dansmith-stripe/sa-summit-26-setup/README.md

 ## Reset local setup

-To remove the local Claude MCP registration and local environment file, run:
+For a complete local reset, including removal of variables from your current terminal, run:

     source ./reset.sh

+The reset script first removes your local environment file.
+It then asks whether to remove the Claude MCP registration.

+Claude Code may request Stripe authentication before it can remove the MCP registration.
+If your browser, macOS, terminal, or hardware security key prompts you, touch your security key and wait for authentication to complete.
+This is expected and is not a script hang.

+If you do not want to remove the MCP registration at that time, select `No`.
+Your local environment cleanup will still complete, and you can remove the MCP registration later:

+    claude mcp remove summit-booking-demo

+Running this command instead:

+    bash ./reset.sh

-Using `source` is recommended because it also clears the current terminal’s Machine Payments variables.
-Running `bash ./reset.sh` can remove local files and MCP configuration, but cannot remove variables that were already loaded into your current terminal.
+can remove local files and the MCP configuration, but cannot remove variables that were already loaded into your current terminal.

 `reset.sh` removes only local setup on your computer.
 It does not delete hosted payment records or custom catalog profiles, and it never affects another person’s demo data.